daniosp/computationalmechanics-4-the-courious-engineer/content/post/23-11-23-Pre-Processing-AcouSTO/index.md

 </ul>

 <p align="justify">
 This block establishes the geometry of the boundaries that are present in the acoustic problem.
-We won't be covering situations where the Combined Helmholtz Integral Equation Formulation is needed, therefore, the chief_file and n_chief parameters won’t be commented in the following block of code.
+We won't be covering situations where the Combined Helmholtz Integral Equation Formulation is needed, therefore, the <em>chief_file</em> and <em>n_chief</em> parameters won't be commented in the following block of code.
 </p>

 {{< highlight cpp>}}